richa008/BeerBuddy/README.md

  5. Comments
     Since I am combining results of 2 different Api's, the results may not always be accurate when all filters are used together.
 To avoid this I would change the /beers API to also to partial searches.
 I am displaying only the first 50 results, I would also implement pagination so that more results can be displayed.

+To Improve

+- Long, giant list of radio buttons which requires lots of scrolling.
+- Making dual calls and trying to find intersection; the whole UI is in one giant directive, if you are going to use directives suggest slightly decomposing
+- No retries/error handling